Books to Read in your Twenties

 Looking to get fit, or stay fit, after years of physical education and walking to the bus?
 This is the book for you.
 Extremely rousing and incredibly interesting I can’t recommend this book enough.
 It will make you want to join a gym, tell your friends about it and clear out your fridge.
 All while feeling great.

 There are my top ten recommendations for books to read in your twenties.
 These are generally women-related – because I am a woman – but I’ve read all of them and recommend them heartily.
-Each of them has helped me with an element of my twenties: confidence, fitness or simply for being relatable.
+Each of them has helped me with an element of my twenties: confidence, fitness, or simply being relatable.

 You can read my other recommendations of podcasts to listen to in your twenties as well.